Beyond the Standard Model Higgs physics: Hunting $h \rightarrow bs$ with Higgs-strahlung at CEPC and FCC-ee: Two-Higgs Doublet Model of type III.

 The introduction of additional scalar doublet predicts four particles (two neutral and two charged), and gives place to new interactions between the doublets and fermions.
 The 2HDM-III also leads Flavor-Changing Neutral Interactions (FCNI) at the tree level, which must to be suppressed in order to meet with the experimental observations.
-In this work, we assume a specific structure of the Yukawa matrices $Y_i$, the so-called four-zero texture.
-Using it \cite{Hernandez-Sanchez:2020vax, Arroyo-Urena:2020mgg, Arroyo-Urena:2019qhl, Arroyo-Urena:2013cyf}, we can effectively control the strength of FCNIs and ensure consistency with the experimental data.
+In this work, we assume a specific structure of the Yukawa matrices $Y_i$, the so-called four-zero texture.{This means that in a chosen weak basis, exactly four independent entries of each matrix are set to zero, while the remaining non-zero elements are generally complex.
+This constrained pattern leads to predictive relations among fermion masses and the $V_{\rm CKM}$ matrix elements.
+Such Hermitian four-zero texture matrices are well-motivated in the literature~\cite{Fritzsch:1995nx, Branco:1999nb, LorenzoDiaz-Cruz:2019imm, Diaz-Cruz:2004wsi, Arroyo-Urena:2013cyf}}.
+Using it, we can effectively control the strength of FCNIs and ensure consistency with the experimental data.